lhqg/selinux_springboot/README.md

 ### Networking

 #### Listen port
-The TCP port the Springboot application binds and listens too should be assigned the `springboot_port_t`SELinux type.
+The TCP port the Springboot application binds and listens to MUST be assigned the `springboot_port_t` SELinux type.

 #### Monitoring port
 If the Springboot application needs to bind and listen to a specific port to offer